LinkedEarth/RLeapFROGS/slides/chapter5_02_intro_github.md

 ### Issues

-A GitHub Issue is a note in a repository that describes a bug, suggested feature, general feedback.
+A GitHub Issue is a note in a repository that describes a bug, suggests a new feature, or offers general feedback.
 Issues can be submitted by repository owners/collaborators to track tasks or by outside users with questions/suggestions.

 #### Writing a good issue